bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 SIP-over-QUIC endpoints MUST NOT use the `CSeq` header field (see {{Section 20.16 of SIP2.0}}).
 The correct order of SIP-over-QUIC transactions is instead inferred from the QUIC stream identifier as described in {{stream-mapping}}.
-Intermediaries that forward SIP-over-QUIC messages to SIP sessions of an earlier versions are responsible for defining the value carried in the `CSeq` header field for those messages, and for mapping those values back to the correct SIP-over-QUIC request stream in the opposite direction.
+Intermediaries that forward SIP-over-QUIC messages to SIP sessions running over other transports are responsible for defining the value carried in the `CSeq` header field for those messages, and for mapping those values back to the correct SIP-over-QUIC request stream in the opposite direction.

 ## Connection Keep-Alive {#keep-alive}